-The value of amounts recognised in respect of share based payments have been estimated based on the fair value of the equity instruments granted.
+The value of amounts recognized in respect of share-based payments have been estimated based on the fair value of the equity instruments granted including the vesting period.
 Fair value of the options issued are estimated by using an appropriate option pricing model.
-If any of these assumptions or estimated were to change, this could have a significant effect on the amount recognised.
+If any of these assumptions or estimates were to change, this could have a significant effect on the amount recognized.